hoshinotsuki/CppND-Capstone-SSD-Object-Detection/README.md

-## Content
+## File and Class Structure

 1. `CMakeLists.txt`

     CMake configuration file sets up the project with the necessary compiler flags, finds and includes the OpenCV library, defines the source files, and links the executable with the required libraries, ensuring that dependencies are correctly linked and the correct compiler flags are used.

+2. `main.cpp`

+    This function processes images, performs object detection using an SSD model, and displays the detection results on a window.
+It processes images in a loop, detects objects periodically, and updates the display with the detection results.

-2. `MessageQueue.h`
+3. `MessageQueue.h`

     Class MessageQueue is designed to manage a queue of messages that can be sent and received concurrently by different threads, using mutexes and condition variables to ensure proper synchronization and thread safety.

-3. `Graphic.h` and `Graphic.cpp`
+4. `Graphic.h` and `Graphic.cpp`

     Class Graphic is responsible for handling images, drawing object detection results on images, sending message to the terminal for collision warning and managing message queues for communication.

-4. `SSDModel.h` and `SSDModel.cpp`
+5. `SSDModel.h` and `SSDModel.cpp`

     Class SSDModel encapsulates the entire object detection pipeline using the SSD MobileNet model.
 It initializes the model, processes images for object detection, and handles synchronization between threads using mutexes and condition variables.

-5. `main.cpp`

-    This function processes images, performs object detection using an SSD model, and displays the detection results on a window.
-It processes images in a loop, detects objects periodically, and updates the display with the detection results.

 ## Program Schematic